 E. Two Options for Supervision are available (while spots last):

-As of January 2017, I have NO OFFSITE or Onsite intern positions open.
-No Part Time (5-8 clients per week with option to move into FT) ONSITE spot is currently available; a minimum of a 1 year commitment is required for onsite.
+As of August 1, 2018, I have 1 OFFSITE spot open.
+There is 0 ONSITE spot is currently available; a minimum of a 1-year commitment is required for onsite.

 2) I have an office for just 2 LPC interns to use to see clients.
 You would be on a contract basis and not an employee of mine.
 I would be your supervisor, we would meet weekly for individual supervision and at least every 5 weeks for group supervision.
 Like other counseling offices, interns will have to bring in a minimum amount of money in order to cover your supervision and the room cost before you would then start to earn a majority percentage of your client fees.
 Reimbursement is based upon a tiered incentive plan with reimbursement rates up to 70%.
 I will help you with marketing, networking, and referrals, but interns are responsible for these things, too.

--Supervision from a National Mental Health Media Consultant for Radio, Television, and Print media that is well-known in the local counseling world with connections all over the Metroplex
+-Supervision from a National Mental Health Media Commentator for Radio, Television, and Print media that is well-known in the local counseling world with connections all over the Metroplex

 –Up to 6 hours of supervision per month (intern comes to group and the month has 5 weeks in it)